Ali-HkH/Ali-HkH/README.md

 ### Hi there👋 I'm Ali😃

-> I'm junior frontend Developer.👨‍💻
+> A junior frontend Developer.👨‍💻

 > I’m currently working with html, css(bootstrap),   js, and also learning React library.👀